-As of March 31, 2010, we have redeemed all of our Notes.
-During the first quarter of 2010, we paid \$231.6 million (first quarter of 2009 - \$149.7 million) in cash to repurchase Notes.
-We terminated our interest rate swap agreements in February 2009 and received \$14.7 million in cash as settlement of these agreements.
+During the second quarter of 2010, we paid \$14.1 million in cash for the purchase of shares in the open market by a trustee to satisfy our obligation to deliver shares upon vesting of share unit awards under our long-term incentive plans.
+During the first quarter of 2010, we paid \$231.6 million (first quarter of 2009 - \$149.7 million) to repurchase outstanding Notes.
+In February 2009, we terminated our interest rate swap agreements and received a \$14.7 million cash settlement.